UEABIO/physalia-intro-stats-2023/docs/01-intro-to-r.md

 An R package is a container for various things including functions and data.
 These make it easy to do very complicated protocols by using custom-built functions.
 Later we will see how we can write our own simple functions.
 Packages are a lot like new apps extending the functionality of what your phone can do.

-On RStudio Cloud I have already installed several add-on packages, all we need to do is use a simple function `library()` to load these packages into our workspace.
-Once this is complete we will have access to all the custom functions they contain.
+> Note you will have to have these packages installed first before they can be used

 <div class="try">
 <p>Copy and paste the following code into the console.</p>